 KP is an INTERNAL problem that manifests EXTERNALLY.
-Often, it’s a sign of vitamin A deficiency, but even that can be more complicated than it seems.
+Often, it's thought to be a sign of vitamin A deficiency (more accurately, low vitamin A status), but even that can be more complicated than it seems.

 Here's what you might need to address.
 Which one (or which ones) apply to you?
 Strategize accordingly!

-What’s happenin’: Because vitamin A plays a major role in keratinization (and in skin health in general), KP is a hallmark sign of vitamin A deficiency.
+What's happenin': Because vitamin A plays a major role in keratinization (and in skin health in general), KP could be a sign of low vitamin A status.